floshroyal/mastery_point_riot_api/README.md

-League of Legends: Champion Mastery's Effect on Bronze ELO Win Rate

-Project Summary

-Analysis of the effect of **Champion Mastery Points** on **match victory** for players in the **Bronze IV league** using the Riot Games API and **Logistic Regression**.
-The study was designed to test if specialized champion knowledge directly impacts a player's ability to carry a low-ranking game.
-The analysis concluded that champion mastery points had **no statistically significant effect** on the match outcome, leading to the **rejection of the initial hypothesis**.

-Hypothesis & Goal

-**Hypothesis:** Higher champion mastery points (a proxy for player experience on a specific champion) will lead to a higher win probability in low-elo tier.
-**Goal:** Build a robust data pipeline and a statistical model to quantify the relationship between the in-game difference in team mastery points and the final match outcome (Win/Loss).

-Methodology & Data Engineering

-This project involved data acquisition from the Riot Games API, error handling, and data enrichment.
-1.  **Data Acquisition:** Player PUUIDs were collected from the **League-Exp-v4** endpoint for Bronze IV.
-2.  **Match Data Collection:** **1000 sample solo-queue ranked matches** were retrieved using the **Match-V5** endpoint.
-3.  **Data Enrichment:** The **Champion-Mastery-v4** endpoint was used to pull the specific mastery score for the champion each player used in the match.
-4.  **Persistence:** All raw and final data were saved to JSON/CSV files

-Data Cleaning

-To ensure the model only trained on valid and competitive data, the following custom filtering rules were implemented:
-* **Remake/Early Surrender Filter:** Matches with a duration of less than 8 minutes (480 seconds) were excluded.
-* **AFK Player Filter:** Matches containing any player who met low-effort criteria (e.g., played less than 60% of game duration, or ultra-low combined K/D/A, Gold, and Damage in long games) were removed.
-* **Smurf Detection Filter:** Matches containing players who showed abnormally high performance metrics for the Bronze ELO were removed (e.g., **9.0+ CS/min or 20+ kills with 2 or less deaths**).

-Modeling & Conclusion

-Model Used: Logistic Regression

-The clean dataset was used to predict the Win outcome based on the feature Mastery_Diff (the difference in average mastery points between the winning and losing teams).
-Model Accuracy: 54.10%
-Mastery Coefficient 1.7083291544221246e-07 which is effectively zero.

-Final Conclusion

-The Logistic Regression Coefficient was found  is statistically zero.
-This led to the rejection of the hypothesis.
-The analysis definitively demonstrates that in the Bronze IV tier, the outcome of a match is likely determined by factors with greater variance, such as **real-time execution errors, poor objective control, or team coordination**, rather than a player's accumulated champion experience.
+# League of Legends: Champion Mastery’s Effect on Bronze ELO Win Rate

+## Project Summary

+This project analyzes the effect of champion mastery points on match victory for players in the Bronze IV league using the Riot Games API and Logistic Regression.
+The study was designed to test whether specialized champion knowledge meaningfully influences a player's ability to win low-ranking games.
+The analysis concluded that champion mastery points have no statistically significant effect on match outcomes, leading to the rejection of the initial hypothesis.

+---

+## Hypothesis & Goal

+**Hypothesis:**
+Higher champion mastery points (a proxy for player experience on a specific champion) will lead to a higher probability of winning in low-ELO games.

+**Goal:**
+To build a robust data pipeline and statistical model that quantifies the relationship between the team-wide difference in mastery points and the final match outcome (Win/Loss).

+---

+## Methodology & Data Engineering

+This project involved data acquisition from the Riot Games API, error handling, data cleaning, and data enrichment.

+**Data Acquisition:**
+Player PUUIDs were collected from the League-Exp-v4 endpoint for Bronze IV accounts.

+**Match Data Collection:**
+A dataset of 1000 ranked solo queue matches was retrieved using the Match-V5 endpoint.

+**Data Enrichment:**
+The Champion-Mastery-v4 endpoint provided the mastery score for the specific champion each player used in the match.

+**Persistence:**
+All raw and processed data were saved to JSON and CSV files to maintain reproducibility and avoid re-fetching data under API rate limits.

+---

+## Data Cleaning

+To ensure the Logistic Regression model was trained on valid and competitive data, the following filtering rules were implemented:

+**Remake / Early Surrender Filter:**
+Matches with a duration of less than 8 minutes (480 seconds) were excluded.

+**AFK Player Filter:**
+Matches were removed if any player demonstrated low-effort or AFK-like behavior, such as extremely low activity, near-zero combat participation, or unreliable performance metrics.

+**Smurf Detection Filter:**
+Matches containing players with abnormally high performance for Bronze ELO (e.g., 9.0+ CS/min, or 20+ kills with only 2 or fewer deaths) were excluded.

+These filtering steps ensured that only competitive and representative Bronze IV games remained in the dataset.

+---

+## Modeling & Conclusion

+**Model Used:** Logistic Regression

+The cleaned dataset was used to predict the match outcome (`Win`) using **Mastery_Diff**, defined as the difference in average team mastery points between the winning and losing teams.

+- **Model Accuracy:** 54.10%
+- **Mastery Coefficient:** 1.7083291544221246e-07 (effectively zero)

+**Interpretation:**
+The logistic regression coefficient is statistically indistinguishable from zero, meaning differences in champion mastery have no measurable impact on the probability of winning a Bronze IV match.

+---

+## Final Conclusion

+The analysis demonstrates that champion mastery points do not meaningfully influence match outcomes in the Bronze IV tier.
+Instead, match results in this tier are more strongly affected by high-variance factors such as real-time execution errors, poor objective control, team coordination issues, and inconsistent mechanical performance, rather than accumulated champion experience.

+Therefore, the initial hypothesis was rejected.